marmelab/react-admin/docs/ReferenceArrayField.md

 # `<ReferenceArrayField>`

-Use `<ReferenceArrayField>` to display a one-to-many relationship based on an array of foreign keys
+Use `<ReferenceArrayField>` to display a list of related records, via a one-to-many relationship materialized by an array of foreign keys.

 ![ReferenceArrayField](./img/reference-array-field.png)